RxSwiftCommunity/RxReduce/README.md

 ### Let's put the pieces all together

 RxReduce allows to listen to the whole state or to some of its properties (we may call them **substates**).
-Listening only to substates make sense when the state begins to be huge and you do not want to be notified each time one of its portion has been modified.
+Listening only to substates makes sense when the state begins to be huge and you do not want to be notified each time one of its portion has been modified.

 First we pick the substate we want to observe (by passing a closure to the **store.state()** function):